zowe/zowe-explorer-vscode/packages/zowe-explorer-ftp-extension/README.md

 Enhancements:

 - Added a range of data set functionalities including list datasets, list dataset members, edit datasets, upload members, rename datasets, delete datasets and more.
+You can check [the detailed list of supported functionlilites](#list-of-supported-data-set-functionalities).

 For more information, see [Changelog](https://github.com/zowe/vscode-extension-for-zowe/blob/master/packages/zowe-explorer-ftp-extension/CHANGELOG.md).

 ## Installation

 1. Install this VS Code extension from the [Microsoft](https://marketplace.visualstudio.com/items?itemName=Zowe.zowe-explorer-ftp-extension) or [Open VSX](https://open-vsx.org/extension/Zowe/zowe-explorer-ftp-extension) marketplace.
-1. If you do not have Zowe Explorer installed, it will automatically install it for you as it is a required dependency.
+2. If you do not have Zowe Explorer installed, it will automatically install it for you as it is a required dependency.
-1. After the install, when Zowe Explorer now activates it will show a VS Code info message "Zowe Explorer was modified for FTP support." to confirm that the FTP extension is available within Zowe Explorer.
+3. After the install, when Zowe Explorer now activates it will show a VS Code info message "Zowe Explorer was modified for FTP support." to confirm that the FTP extension is available within Zowe Explorer.

 ## Using the FTP Extension

 To use the FTP extension with Zowe Explorer:

 1. Open the Zowe Explorer activity bar in VS Code to see its three explorer views (Data Sets, USS, and Jobs).
-1. In the USS view, click the `+` icon and you will see your existing Zowe CLI FTP profiles listed in the drop-down to select.
+2. In the USS view, click the `+` icon and you will see your existing Zowe CLI FTP profiles listed in the drop-down to select.
-1. Select your Zowe FTP profile and it will appear in the USS view.
+3. Select your Zowe FTP profile and it will appear in the USS view.
-1. In the USS view, click the Search icon next to your newly-added profile, and specify a USS path to list it.
+4. In the USS view, click the Search icon next to your newly-added profile, and specify a USS path to list it.
-1. Try opening and saving files.
+5. Try opening and saving files.

 If you do not have an existing Zowe FTP profile, you can create one graphically with Zowe Explorer:

 1. In the USS Explorer view, click the `+` icon and select `Create a New Connection to z/OS`.
-1. Provide a name for your profile.
+2. Provide a name for your profile.
-1. You will be prompted for the type of connection you want to create.
+3. You will be prompted for the type of connection you want to create.
 The drop-down dialog will show you the types of all the extensions available, such as `zosmf` and `zftp`.
-1. Select `zftp` and continue providing values for the prompts shown.
+4. Select `zftp` and continue providing values for the prompts shown.
 As you will see, the questions prompted are now specific for FTP-type connections and match the parameters available in the FTP plugin for Zowe CLI.

 ## Using the Zowe CLI FTP plugin